-The primary symptoms of Raynaud’s are cold and brightly discolored fingers, hands, toes, feet and other extremities.
+Raynaud’s primary symptoms are cold and brightly discolored fingers, hands, toes, feet and, other extremities.
 Raynaud’s can also affect the face (nose, ears, lips) and breasts.
 Three colors are typical and include white, blue or purple, and red.

-Testing for Raynaud’s is fairly easy and usually only necessary if the condition is interfering with other treatments etc. as symptoms are usually evident when a good history is taken.
+Testing for Raynaud’s is fairly easy and usually only necessary if the condition is interfering with other treatments, as symptoms are usually evident when a good history is taken.

 A Doppler test is an accurate way to gauge the severity of Raynaud’s.
 This test measures blood flow to the extremities and gives a scaled reading to the doctor.